Need for an Evidence Management System for Storing Surveillance Videos

 People Also Ask

-Why is outdated video storage risky for police departments?
+Why is traditional video storage risky for law enforcement agencies?

-What is chain of custody for surveillance video?
+What is chain of custody in video evidence management?

-Can evidence management systems scale with growing video data?
+Can an evidence management system scale with growing video evidence volumes?

 Jump to